← Return to all blog posts

 I know that's controversial.
-I know nostalgia and wanting to signal your cultural taste blind us to this likely truth.
+I know nostalgia and wanting to signal your refined taste blind us to this.

-That said, all new art isn't universally better than all prior art.
-Economics and culture pressure new art into optimizing for vanity metrics.
+Granted, all new art isn't consistently better than all prior art.
+In part, economics and culture pressure new art into optimizing for vanity metrics.

 But the best art of each era trends to being better than the best art of the prior era.